velkog/velkog/README.md

-### Hi there 👋
+### Heyo 👋

-* I'm Software Engineer working on backend systems/infrastructure in the Silicon Valley
+* I'm a SWE working on embedded systems/infra for ML applications
 * Video Games are a hobby of mine, and this profile is for my online alias